RemasteredArch/ip_geo/README.md

 ## License

-IP Geo is licensed under the GNU Affero General Public License version 3, or (at your option) any later version.
+ip_geo is licensed under the GNU Affero General Public License version 3, or (at your option) any later version.
-You should have received a copy of the GNU Affero General Public License along with IP Geo, found in [LICENSE](./LICENSE).
+You should have received a copy of the GNU Affero General Public License along with ip_geo, found in [LICENSE](./LICENSE).
 If not, see \<[https://www.gnu.org/licenses/](https://www.gnu.org/licenses/)>.